Tangerine-AI/KeySDK-Android-Sample/README.md

 1. We recommend to validate the booking for the first time and then save the booking information for further usage rather than validating every time you connect to the device.
 2. The sequence of usage is to ```validateBooking()``` -> save booking -> ```connect()``` -> ```lock()``` / ```unlock()```.
 Once the booking is validated you can skip ```validateBooking()``` until you get invalid booking error.
 3. ```lock()``` / ```unlock()``` this can be used only after ```connect()``` gets successful through ```KeyConstants.STATE_CONNECTED```.
+4. If you are connected to one vehicle and want to connect to different vehicle then please use ```disconnect()``` method before connecting to different vehicle.

 For more detailed implementation please refer the sample app code.